GabrielNixon/HMMRNN/PROCESS.md

-# Synthetic HMM-MoA vs TinyRNN Process
+# Synthetic HMM-MoA vs HMM-TinyRNN Process

-This note documents how the repository synthesises behavioural sequences, why the design mirrors the HMM-MoA paper, and how the two competing emission models are trained.
+This note documents how the repository synthesises behavioural sequences, why the design mirrors the HMM-MoA (SeriesHMM TinyMoA) paper, and how the two competing emission models are trained.
 It focuses on the ingredients of the workflow (data, model, optimisation) rather than the final score tables.

 ![Generator overview](fig/synthetic_generation.svg)